azbuky/kaspium_wallet/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help improve Kaspad
+about: Create a report to help improve kaspium_wallet
 title: ''
 labels: ''
 assignees: ''